IDATA2304-Group11/HealthMonitor-Analyzer/Project Report.md

 could send an alert through the website, so that the patient would get an SMS.
 Another idea would be to allow a user to get alerts when a patient’s status is updated.
 An admin-user should also be able to register new users.

+#### Exceptional features

+##### Generator

+The generator is exceptional as it encorporates periodic funcitons learned in math in order to simulate data which resembeles blood pressure.
+The simple way of generating the data would be to have a random values inbetween a realistic range.
+As the varaibles diastolic and systolic blood pressure are dependent variables therefore fluctuation in one variable affects the other.
+This is more flexible when using periodic functions rather than using iteration as math can easier be used for changes.

+##### Architecture

+##### Multithreading

+####  Dyanamic webpage

+####  Security

 ## `<b>`References`</b>`